 But experts on child safety education say high-profile abduction cases like that of 10-year-old Hailey Owens should not push shaken parents to alarm and poor judgment.
 Instead, parents should remain calm and look for effective ways to talk to their children about who can be trusted and who may present a threat.

-According to a number of news reports, Hailey was walking home from a friend’s house on the evening of Tuesday when a truck pulled beside her.
+According to a number of news reports, Hailey was walking home from a friend’s house Tuesday evening when a truck pulled beside her.
 A man driving the truck lured the child by asking for directions, one witness said.

 Neighbors watched in horror as the man in a pickup snatched the girl off the street and forced her into his vehicle.
 Although the suspect is an employee of the school district she attended, police have not been able to determine a connection between the two, according to previous reports, including those in The Missourian.